There are so many things to do in Key West, Florida! We list 35 top Key West attractions, as well as stops along the Miami to Key West drive.

 Key West Veterans Memorial Garden

 We stumbled upon the memorial by accident when we took a wrong turn, but we’re so glad we did.
-We always like to pay our respects to those who have served in the military.
+Since Vicky was in the Army, we always like to pay our respects to those who have served in the military.

 USCGC Ingham Maritime Museum